The main principles behind DIPY development are:

 cimport numpy as cnp

-Adding the c prefix to the import line makes it clear that the Cython/C symbols are being referred to as to compared to the Python symbols.
+Adding the c prefix to the import line makes it clear that the Cython/C symbols are being referred to as compared to the Python symbols.

 Separate cdef, cpdef, and ctypedef statements from the following type by exactly one space.
 In turn, separate the type from the variable name by exactly one space.
 Declare only one ctypedef variable per line.
 You may cdef or cpdef multiple variables per line as long as these are simple declarations; note that multiple assignment, references, or pointers are not allowed on the same line.
 Grouping cdef statements is allowed.
 For example:

 # Good cdef int n cdef char * s cdef double Xf cdef double d cpdef int i, j, k cdef ClusterMapCentroid clusters = ClusterMapCentroid() cdef: double *ps = <double *> cnp.PyArray_DATA(seed) cnp.npy_intp *pstr = <cnp.npy_intp *> qa.strides cnp.npy_intp d, i, j, cnt double direction double tmp, ftmp cdef int get_direction_c(self, double* point, double* direction): return 1 # Bad cdef char *s cdef char * s, * t, * u, * v cdef double Xf, d cdef double x=42, y=x+1, z=x*y cdef ClusterMapCentroid clusters = ClusterMapCentroid() cdef int get_direction_c(self, double* point, double* direction): return 0

 Inside of a function, place all cdef statements at the top of the function body: